The story starts with two brothers, Frederick Augustus Abel, the elder of the two, and John Sangster Abel.

 According to her obituary, Luisa, who did not marry, first visited Hythe in 1890, and was so impressed with the town she decided to make it her home.
 She played a full part in the life of the parish church, St Leonard’s, being a member of the choir and the Parochial Church Council, and taking responsibility for decorating the altars with flowers each week.
 She was also involved with the local British Legion.
 She died in 1932, and was given a splendid funeral attended by the great and good of the town.
 The next year, a stained glass window dedicated to St Dunstan was erected in the church in her memory, paid for by her sister.

-The window (on the right) in the south transept of St Leonard’s Church in memory of Luisa Abel
+The window (on the right) in the north transept of St Leonard’s Church in memory of Luisa Abel

 Carlota Abel married George Laurie Mackeson, of the Hythe brewing family on 29 April 1893 at Holy Trinity Church, Sloane Street, Chelsea.
 The couple also lived in Hythe, at The Dene in Hillside Street.
 Their were no children of the marriage.

-Carlota enrolled in the Women’s Voluntary Aid Detachment (VAD) in May 1912, and worked as a nurse at the Bevan Military Hospital in nearby Seabrook right though the First World War, starting her service there on 8 October 1914.
+Carlota enrolled in the Women’s Voluntary Aid Detachment (VAD) in May 1912, and worked as a nurse at the Bevan Military Hospital in nearby Sandgate during the First World war, She started her service there on 8 October 1914 but was forced to leave in July 1918, having contracted septic poisoning while nursing.
 She finished the war as a Staff Nurse.
 In the 1930s, she and George travelled twice to South America, perhaps to visit her birth family.
+Her brother, Juan Carlos, had emigrated to the USA.

 George Laurie Mackeson was born in Hythe on 19 November 1865, the second son of Henry Bean Mackeson, owner of the Hythe brewery, and Annie Adair Mackeson.
 He was educated at Uppingham School before joining the family business.
 He was associated with it until it was taken over by Whitbread in 1929, and was working there when it introduced its Milk Stout in 1907.